-The Islands of Caribbean are those which are located in the Caribbean Sea.
+The Islands of the Caribbean are those which are located in the Caribbean Sea.
 There are over 700 islands, reefs, and cays here.
 While some of them are sovereign nations, most islands belong to a country.

 The majority of the islands in the Caribbean belt are located in the tropical zone or near the Atlantic ocean.
 Also, many of these beautiful islands are uninhabited.
 A paradise for adventurous souls.